-WW&LC routinely collects and tests water samples for a variety of biological (bacteria) and chemical contaminants that may be present in drinking water.
-Samples are collected at Water Utility facilities and representative sample locations within the distribution system.
+WW&LC routinely collects and tests water samples for a variety of biological and chemical contaminants that may be present in drinking water.
+Samples are collected at the utility and representative sample locations within the distribution system.
 The location and frequency of sampling varies by contaminant.
-Most, but not all, of this testing is performed to comply with the Safe Drinking Water Act, U.S. Environmental Protection Agency (EPA) and Wisconsin Department of Natural Resources (WDNR).
+Most, but not all, of the tests performed comply with the Safe Drinking Water Act, U.S. Environmental Protection Agency (EPA) and the Wisconsin Department of Natural Resources (WDNR).
 These agencies have regulatory authority over the water quality monitoring performed by the utility.
 The amount of testing performed by WW&LC as part of its water quality monitoring exceeds the regulatory requirements established by the EPA and WDNR.
 For more information on the WDNR click the link below.

 Bacteria – Coliform and E Coli, if either is found in drinking water it could be potentially dangerous.

 Nitrates – Naturally occurring compounds found in all organic material.
 Low levels of nitrates is safe.
 High levels above 10 mg are potentially dangerous especially to infants and pregnant women.

 Iron – Often found in private water wells.
 Generally iron can’t hurt you however, it can be a nuisance.
 Levels above 0.3 mg can cause stains on clothing and plumbing fixtures.